Eduardo Pérez: Early career

-Eduardo Pérez was born in Cincinnati, the younger son of baseball Hall of Famer Tony Pérez and Pituka Pérez.
+Eduardo Pérez was born in Cincinnati, the son of baseball Hall of Famer Tony Pérez and Pituka Pérez.
 His godfather is Hall of Famer Orlando Cepeda.
-Pérez's brother, Victor, graduated from Xavier University and played one year in the Cincinnati Reds minor league system.
+Pérez's older brother, Victor, graduated from Xavier University and played one year in the Cincinnati Reds minor league system.

 Pérez graduated from Robinson School, a private, college-prep high school in San Juan, Puerto Rico.
 He went to Florida State University and majored in political science.
-He played college baseball under head coach Mike Martin for the Florida State Seminoles baseball team.
+He played college baseball under head coach Mike Martin for the Florida State Seminoles.
 In 1989, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.
-As a Seminoles' junior in 1991, Pérez was named 2nd Team All-American by the American Baseball Coaches Association and 3rd Team All-American by Baseball America, batting .370 with 11 home runs, 58 RBIs, and 30 stolen bases.
+As a junior in 1991, Pérez was named second Team All-American by the American Baseball Coaches Association and third Team All-American by Baseball America, batting .370 with 11 home runs, 58 RBIs, and 30 stolen bases.
 That year, the Seminoles were also in the College World Series, and Pérez was a first-round draft pick (17th overall) of the California Angels.

 Pérez played professionally in 1991 for the Angels' Class A short-season Boise Hawks of the Northwest League.
-The following year, he played for the Class A Palm Springs Angels of the California League before being promoted to the Class AA Midland Angels of the Texas League.
-In 1993 he played most of the year with the Class AAA Vancouver Canadians of the Pacific Coast League, and in July he was called up to the parent club.
+The following year, he played for the Class A Palm Springs Angels of the California League before being promoted to the Double-A Midland Angels of the Texas League.
+In 1993 he played most of the year with the Triple-A Vancouver Canadians of the Pacific Coast League, and in July he was called up to the parent club.